Barnevile History, Family Crest & Coats of Arms

 Early Origins of the Barnevile family

 The surname Barnevile was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Barnevile family

 This web page shows only a small excerpt of our Barnevile research.
-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Barnevile History in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Barnevile History in all our PDF Extended History products and printed products wherever possible.

 Barnevile Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Burnville, Burnfield, Burneville, Burnefield, Bournville and many more.

 Early Notables of the Barnevile family (pre 1700)

 More information is included under the topic Early Barnevile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barnevile family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Barnevile or a variant listed above: Frederick Brownville who settled in Philadelphia, Pennsylvania in 1840; Elizabeth Brownfeild settled in Georgia in 1737; Joe Brownfield settled in Georgia in 1735 with his wife.